jasklabs/jask-api/README.md

 ```
 **API TOOLS**

-This repoistory contains python tools to interface with the most commonly utilized API endpoints (Search, Threat Intel, Etc) located in */jask-api/api-tools*
+This repository contains python tools to interface with the most commonly utilized API endpoints (Search, Threat Intel, Etc) located in */jask-api/api-tools*

 **SCOPE**